openshift/enhancements/enhancements/microshift/gateway-api-support.md

 and [Kubernetes ingress](https://docs.redhat.com/en/documentation/red_hat_build_of_microshift/4.16/html/networking/microshift-configuring-routes#nw-ingress-creating-a-route-via-an-ingress_microshift-configuring-routes).
 In order to add more routing features a new project was born in upstream:
 [Gateway API](https://gateway-api.sigs.k8s.io/).
-This is an official kubernetes project focused on L4 and above routing, posed to be the next standard in ingress, load balancer and service mesh APIs.
+This is an official kubernetes project focused on L7 routing (support for L4 is experimental), posed to be the next standard in ingress, load balancer and service mesh APIs.

 This enhancement proposes an implementation to support this new API as an optional component in MicroShift.